pulumi/docs/content/blog/docker-containers/index.md

 The [pulumi/pulumi](https://hub.docker.com/r/pulumi/pulumi/tags) image ships with Node.js 18, 20 and 22 pre-installed, as well as Python 3.9, 3.10, 3.11 and 3.12.
 Only the latest patch release of these versions is pre-installed, and it is therefore recommended you only specify the major version in the `.node-version` and `.python-version` files.
 If you provide a more specific version that does not match any of the pre-installed versions, it will be downloaded and installed on demand for each Deployment run.
 {{% /notes %}}

-To support more flexibility for dotnet versions, the default image now also ships both .NET 6.0 and 8.0, allowing you to specify the version of dotnet used in a deployment in the `TargetFramework` property in your project's `.csproj` or `.fsproj` file.
+To support more flexibility for .NET versions, the default image now also ships both .NET 6.0 and 8.0, allowing you to specify the version of .NET used in a deployment in the `TargetFramework` property in your project's `.csproj` or `.fsproj` file.

 ```xml
 ﻿<Project Sdk="Microsoft.NET.Sdk">